MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/travel-charges.md

 1. In **Field Service**, open the **Settings** area.
 1. Go to **Field Service Settings**.
 1. On the **Work Order / Booking** tab, choose or create a product in the **Travel Charge Item** field.
-This is the product that will be added as a work order product.
+This product will be added as a work order product.

    :::image type="content" source="media/field-service-settings-travel-charge.png" alt-text="Screenshot of travel charge item in field service settings.":::